Mina, Iloilo: American colonization (1900–1946)

-World War II
+World War II and after

-During the World War II, the presence of the Japanese occupation was also felt within Mina, hence, for three years, the Chapel in Barangay Abat, Mina, became the location of the parish of Mina, where the feast day of Our Lady of the Pillar on October 12, was celebrated with a mass each year.
-Immediately after the liberation, the Parish went back to its original location in the town plaza.
+During World War II, the presence of the Japanese occupation was also felt within Mina, hence, for three years, the Chapel in Barangay Abat, Mina, became the location of the parish of Mina, where the feast day of Our Lady of the Pillar on October 12, was celebrated with a mass each year.
+Immediately after liberation, the Parish went back to its original location in the town plaza.

 In 1947, the Parish Priest, having observed that the economic life of the people in the parish was pitifully difficult, transferred the celebration of the religious fiesta on December 30 from October 12.
 The purpose of the change was to afford the parishioners the chance to have a decent and festive celebration.
 For two years, the religious activities and festivities were celebrated on December 30 after which the feast day was moved back to its original date, simultaneously with the celebration of Spain where the feast of the Lady of the Pillar was originated.
 Thus, since then, the town of Mina celebrates the religious festival every 12 October annually.

-A group of local leaders residing in Mina made a petition to separate Mina, as an independent town from Pototan.
+A group of local leaders residing in Mina made a petition to separate Mina as an independent town from Pototan.
 On October 1, 1964, then President Diosdado Macapagal signed Executive Order No. 106 creating the Municipality of Mina.
 Mina's status as a municipality became controversial.
 A complaint filed by then Senator Emmanuel Pelaez reached the Supreme Court.
-It had to do with the official acts of President Diosdado Macapagal issuing Executive Order for the creation of the Municipality of Mina, which Senator Pelaez found to be unconstitutional.
+It had to do with the official acts of President Diosdado Macapagal issuing Executive Order for the creation of the Municipality of Mina, which Pelaez found to be unconstitutional.
 The creation of a Municipality should be through a Bill passed in Congress.
 The legality of President Macapagal's issuance of Executive Order No. 106 was questioned.
-In the end, the Supreme Court ruled in favor of the complainant, Senator Pelaez, and ordered Mina to revert to its status as a suburb of Pototan.
+In the end, the Supreme Court ruled in favor of Pelaez and ordered Mina to revert to its status as a suburb of Pototan.
 Its existence as an again independent Municipality was short-lived, only 14 months, from 1 January 1965 to 18 February 1966.
-It was then Congressman Ricardo Y. Ladrido of the Fourth District of the Province of Iloilo, who authored and sponsored House Bill No. 16661 creating the Municipality of Mina in 1968.
+It was then Congressman Ricardo Y. Ladrido of the Fourth District of Iloilo, who authored and sponsored House Bill No. 16661 creating the Municipality of Mina in 1968.
 On 9 September 1968, R.A.
-No. 5442 was passed, declaring Mina as a municipality of the Province of Iloilo.
+No. 5442 was passed, declaring Mina as a municipality of Iloilo.

-On November 11, 1969, a special election for the newly created or declared an independent town was held simultaneously with the general (presidential) election.
-This is the first local government election for the town of Mina.
-ATTY.
-ARTHUR D. DEFENSOR SR., at the age of 25, was the first elected Municipal Mayor.
+On November 11, 1969, a special election for the newly created town was held simultaneously with the general (presidential) election.
+Arthur D. Defensor, a 25-year old lawyer, was the first elected Municipal Mayor.